 Original Research Article

-Wild Edible Fruits Diversity and their Traditional Uses for Local Livelihood in Dollo, Qorahay and Nogob Zones, Somali Region, Ethiopia
+Wild edible fruit diversity and their traditional use for local livelihood in Dollo, Qorahay and Nogob zones, Somali region, Ethiopia

 Abstract

-The study on the diversity of wild edible fruits and their traditional uses for local livelihoods was conducted in the Dollo, Qorahay, and Nogob zones of the Somali Region, Ethiopia.
+Study on the diversity of wild edible fruits and their traditional uses for local livelihood was conducted in the Dollo, Qorahay, and Nogob zones of the Somali region, Ethiopia.
 The main objectives were to assess the abundance, dominance, and diversity of wild edible fruit species, as well as to analyze the factors affecting their availability and use.
-The research was undertaken across the three zones mentioned, all located within the Somali Regional State (SRS).
-Data collection involved extensive discussions with local communities, district agricultural experts, and knowledgeable elders familiar with the study species.
-A vegetation survey was also conducted using transect walks and field observations to identify representative areas for assessing species abundance.
-A total of 20 wild edible plant species—including herbs, lianas, shrubs, and trees were identified across Warder and Qorahay districts.
-These species belonged to eight plant families, with the most dominant being Apocynaceae, which comprised six species, followed by Malvaceae with five species.
+Data collection involved extensive discussions with local communities, district agricultural experts, and locals.
+A survey was conducted using transect to identify representative areas for assessing species abundance.
+Twenty wild edible herbs, lianas, shrubs, and trees were identified across Warder and Qorahay districts, belonging to 8 families, with the most dominant being Apocynaceae, which comprised 6 species, followed by Malvaceae with 5 species.
 Together, the top three plant families accounted for approximately 30% of the total species recorded in the study area.
-Despite their ecological and nutritional importance, these wild edible plant species are underutilized and face increasing threats from overharvesting and environmental degradation.
-Therefore, it is crucial to raise awareness among rural households regarding the sustainable management, marketing, and domestic utilization of wild edible fruits
+Despite their ecological and nutritional importance, these wild edible plant species are underutilized and face increasing threats from overharvesting (contradictory) and environmental degradation.
+Therefore, it is crucial to raise awareness among rural households regarding the sustainable management, marketing, and domestic utilization of wild edible fruits.

 Key words: livelihood, wild edible fruit, Diversity, Traditional uses